 If we disclose your Personal Data to a member of the ECA group of companies or a third party which is outside the European Economic Area, we will not do so until we have taken steps to ensure that your Personal Data will be afforded the same level of protection as that required from us by data protection law.

 We will take all reasonable precautions to ensure that our staff and employees who have access to information about you have received adequate training to ensure that they process that information only in accordance with this policy and with our obligations under data protection law.
 We may take disciplinary action against our staff and employees in the event of non-compliance, should we consider this to be appropriate.

 How to get copies of or amend the information about you that we have collected

 Please help us to ensure that the information about you that we hold is accurate and up to date.
 If you think that any information we have about you is incorrect or incomplete, please write to us in the manner set out above.
 We will correct or update any information about you as soon as reasonably possible.

 Overall, cookies help us to provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 They are also used for security purposes to prevent unauthorised access to secure areas.

 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
 This practice is strictly in force.
 We know that people have concerns about cookies, but we believe the benefit that we both gain from their proper use is worthwhile.
-You may set your web browser (Microsoft Internet Explorer or Netscape Navigator) to notify you of cookie placement requests or to remove cookies completely.
+You may set your web browser (Microsoft Internet Explorer or Google Chrome) to notify you of cookie placement requests or to remove cookies completely.
 You can delete the files that contain cookies – those files are stored as part of your internet browser.
 However, rejecting cookies may affect your ability to use some of the products and/or services at our websites.